wr/OpenCoreEFI-Gigabyte-Z790-GAMING-X-AX/README.md

 ## 💿 Preparing the installer
 1. Download this repository—you need the contents of the EFI folder.
-1. Download MacOS Sonoma using [gibMacOS](https://github.com/corpnewt/gibMacOS).
-14.2.1 is the most recent as of this guide.
+1. Download MacOS Sequoia using [gibMacOS](https://github.com/corpnewt/gibMacOS).
+15.0 is the most recent as of this guide.
 1. Copy the installer to a USB 2.0 flash drive using [createinstallmedia](https://support.apple.com/en-us/101578)
 1. Mount the USB's `EFI` partition (`diskutil list`, then `sudo diskutil mount /dev/diskXsX`)
 1. Copy the whole EFI folder itself into the EFI partition.
 1. Generate your own iMacPro1,1 SMBIOS using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
    - You need to do this in order to get a serial number (etc.) that can work with iCloud and Apple's services.
 Make sure you apply the changes to the `config.plist` in your USB's `EFI` partition.
+1. Generate your own CPUFriendDataProvider.kext using [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend) and replace the one in the Kexts folder.
 1. Unmount the USB—it's ready to install MacOS.

 ## 🔧 Preparing the BIOS